What is different about ladies golf balls

 Are there Lady golf balls?

 There are indeed lady golf balls!
-They are designed specifically for female golfers and feature several characteristics that set them apart from traditional golf balls.
+They are designed for female golfers and feature several characteristics that set them apart from traditional golf balls.

 For one, lady golf balls typically have a softer core, which results in less distance but more control.

-They also often have a thinner cover and dimples spaced closer together, which help reduce spin and improve accuracy.
+They also often have a thinner cover, and dimples spaced closer together, which help reduce spin and improve accuracy.

 What golf balls do female pros use?